 - 1. Emergency lighting that is automatically off during normal operations. - 2.
 Lighting in spaces specifically designed for use by occupants with special lighting needs, including those with visual impairment and other medical and age-related issues. - 3.
-Casino gaming areas. - 4.
-Mirror lighting in makeup or dressing areas used for video broadcasting, video or film recording, or live theatrical and music performance. - 5.
-Task lighting for medical and dental purposes that is in addition to general lighting. - 6.
-Display lighting for exhibits in galleries, museums and monuments that is in addition to general lighting. - 7.
-Lighting in any location that is specifically used for video broadcasting, video or film recording, or live theatrical and music performance. - 8.
-Lighting for photographic processes. - 9.
-Lighting integral to equipment or instrumentation and installed by the manufacturer. - 10.
-Task lighting for plant growth or maintenance. - 11.
-Advertising signage or directional signage. - 12.
-Lighting for food warming. - 13.
-Lighting equipment that is for sale. - 14.
-Lighting demonstration equipment in lighting education facilities. - 15.
-Lighting approved because of safety considerations. - 16.
-Lighting in retail display windows, provided that the display area is enclosed by ceiling-height partitions. - 17.
-Furniture-mounted supplemental task lighting that is controlled by automatic shutoff. - 18.
-Exit signs. - 19.
-Antimicrobial lighting used for the sole purpose of disinfecting a space. - 20.
-Lighting in sleeping units and dwelling units.
+Casino gaming areas. - 4.3.
+Mirror lighting in makeup or dressing areas used for video broadcasting, video or film recording, or live theatrical and music performance. - 5.4.
+Task lighting for medical and dental purposes that is in addition to general lighting. - 6.5.
+Display lighting for exhibits in galleries, museums and monuments that is in addition to general lighting. - 7.6.
+Lighting in any location that is specifically used for video broadcasting, video or film recording, or live theatrical and music performance. - 8.7.
+Lighting for photographic processes. - 9.8.
+Lighting integral to equipment or instrumentation and installed by the manufacturer. - 10.9.
+Task lighting for plant growth or maintenance. - 11.10.
+Advertising signage or directional signage. - 12.11.
+Lighting for food warming. - 13.12.
+Lighting equipment that is for sale. - 14.13.
+Lighting demonstration equipment in lighting education facilities. - 15.14.
+Lighting approved because of safety considerations. - 16.15.
+Lighting in retail display windows, provided that the display area is enclosed by ceilingheight partitions. - 17.16.
+Furniture-mounted supplemental task lighting that is controlled by automatic shutoff.